marmota-alpina/address-service/README.md

 ```bash
   docker-compose up --build
 ```
-- The API will be available at http://localhost:8000
+- The API will be available at http://localhost:5000
-- The documentation will be available at http://localhost:8000 or http://localhost:8000/redoc
+- The documentation will be available at http://localhost:5000/address
-- The database will be available at http://localhost:5432
+- The database will be available at http://localhost:5433
 ## Configuration
 You can configure the API by setting the following environment variables on the `.env` file:
 - `DATABASE_URL`: Database URL